 A breast lump is a growth of tissue that develops within your breast.
 Different types of breast lumps can vary in the way they look and feel.
-You may perceive a lump as a mass, growth, swelling, thickness or fullness.

 You might notice: